 PAB v HMAG IOM 2017

 The first cash forfeiture appeal to reach the IOM Appeal Division.
 This Judgment set a precedent in the UK and IOM for the use of evidence obtained in an on-going criminal investigation into a simultaneous asset recovery proceedings.

 EA v Singh and Bhagria 2016

-Confiscation of £3m following large scale environmental crime.
+Confiscation of £3m following organised and large scale environmental crime for financial gain.

 Re Restraint/cash forfeiture in Operation B 2016

 Multi-jurisdictional restraint and cash forfeiture arising out of a global investigation in tax evasion and money laundering.
 Focus on off-shore financial centres.

 Unusually complex case to challenge a confiscation order made against a defendant where his assets were separately the subject of bankruptcy proceedings in Lichtenstein.

 Tim was briefed post-conviction to successfully defend a hidden assets claim worth £2.2m.

 - Attorney General’s A Panel of approved regulatory advocates